 Who loves a quick weeknight dinner?
 I couldn’t wait to post this celery pesto rigatoni recipe.
-It’s so easy to make, including making the pesto yourself and is one way to never have to waste celery leaves again.
+It’s so easy to make, including making the pesto yourself and, if you don’t feel like celery pesto, use any pesto you like.

 I’m currently in love with this pasta.
-From the fresh and rich pesto it’s bathed in to the crunch of toasted cashews.
+It’s an easy weeknight meal of fresh and rich pesto it’s bathed in to the crunch of toasted cashews.
 I love it all the more since it can be made in less than 20 minutes, including making the pesto.

 I mean, who wouldn’t love this pesto rigatoni with just 5 ingredients (parmesan not shown in the image below).